bvm-org/bvm/README.md

   > Tests the two items at the top of the current operand stack for
   > equality.
 Pushes `true` if the two items are found equal, and
   > `false` otherwise.
 For reference values (arrays, dictionaries,
   > code segments and stacks), equality is pointer equality.
-This
+Note that
+  > this implies strings are compared for pointer equality.
+String
-  > reinforces the difference between the `CLONE` and `DUPLICATE`
+  > equality is covered elsewhere.
+This reinforces the difference
+  > between the `CLONE` and `DUPLICATE` opcodes for reference
-  > opcodes for reference types.
-For simple types (numbers, booleans,
+  > types.
+For simple types (numbers, booleans, characters, the
-  > strings, the singleton values undef and mark), it is the obvious
+  > singleton values undef and mark), it is the semantic definition of
-  > definition of equality.
-For lexical addresses, the lexical scope
+  > equality.
+For lexical addresses, the lexical scope in which the
-  > in which the address was declared must be the same, and the index
+  > address was declared must be the same, and the index must be the
-  > must be the same too.
-I.e. lexical addresses with the same
+  > same too.
+I.e. lexical addresses with the same *lexical scope
-  > *lexical scope level* and the same index, but declared in
+  > level* and the same index, but declared in different lexical
-  > different lexical scopes are considered distinct.
-Note that this
+  > scopes are considered distinct.
+Note that this includes the
-  > includes the youngest scope.
-Consider carefully the following
+  > youngest scope.
+Consider carefully the following examples:
-  > examples:
+  >

-        // Youngest scope is fresh for each segment invocation. bvm> { PUSH (0) 1 RETURN } (0) (0) 2 COPY EQ 3 RETURN
+  >        // Youngest scope is fresh for each segment invocation.
+  >        bvm> { PUSH (0) 1 RETURN } (0) (0) 2 COPY EQ 3 RETURN
-        [{"type": "lexical address", "lsl": 1, "index": 0}, {"type": "lexical address", "lsl": 1, "index": 0}, false]
+  >        [{"type": "lexical address", "lsl": 1, "index": 0},
+  >         {"type": "lexical address", "lsl": 1, "index": 0},
+  >         false]
+  >

-        // Two addresses from same scope with same index are equal. bvm> { PUSH (0) PUSH (0) 2 RETURN } (0) 2 COPY EQ 3 RETURN
+  >        // Two addresses from same scope with same index are equal.
+  >        bvm> { PUSH (0) PUSH (0) 2 RETURN } (0) 2 COPY EQ 3 RETURN
-        [{"type": "lexical address", "lsl": 1, "index": 0}, {"type": "lexical address", "lsl": 1, "index": 0}, true]
+  >        [{"type": "lexical address", "lsl": 1, "index": 0},
+  >         {"type": "lexical address", "lsl": 1, "index": 0},
+  >         true]
+  >

-        // Two segment invocations, but both addresses reference common parent, so equal. bvm> { PUSH (-1,0) 1 RETURN } (0) (0) 2 COPY EQ 3 RETURN
+  >        // Two segment invocations, but both addresses reference common parent, so equal.
+  >        bvm> { PUSH (-1,0) 1 RETURN } (0) (0) 2 COPY EQ 3 RETURN
-        [{"type": "lexical address", "lsl": 0, "index": 0}, {"type": "lexical address", "lsl": 0, "index": 0}, true]
+  >        [{"type": "lexical address", "lsl": 0, "index": 0},
+  >         {"type": "lexical address", "lsl": 0, "index": 0},
+  >         true]

 * `NEQ`
   *Before*: `x, y]`